 As long as a few of the key components are in the mix:

 Firstly Cos (Romain) lettuce.
-I used baby gem lettuce here as there was no Cos when I went shopping (don’t get me started on this topic) and it’s the next best option.
+I used baby gem lettuce here as there were no Cos when I went shopping (don’t get me started on this topic) and it’s the next best option.

 The second important component is the dressing, and I made one by squashing 3 anchovy fillets (I love anchovies) with 1 clove of crushed garlic in the bottom of a bowl.
 I added a coddled egg which I had cooked for 1 minute and whisked furiously with olive oil to emulsify it.
 I added some lemon juice to give it acidity, chopped parsley (optional) and black pepper.
 It doesn’t need salt because the anchovies provide enough of this.